NeoGeographyToolkit/StereoPipeline/docs/pinholemodels.rst

 CSM frame camera
 ----------------

 ASP supports the CSM (:numref:`csm`) frame camera model.
-This behaves about the same as the Pinhole model (:numref:`pinholemodels`), but it has different lens distortion models.
+This is analogous to the ASP Pinhole model (:numref:`pinholemodels`).

+The CSM frame camera model has its own collection of lens distortion models.
 Those include the `OpenCV radial-tangential distortion model
 <https://docs.opencv.org/3.4/dc/dbb/tutorial_py_calibration.html>`_ (it has 5
 parameters, in the order k1, k2, p1, p2, k3), *transverse* distortion, which is
 a pair of full polynomials of degree 3 in both x and y (20 coefficients), and various other `specialized models
 <https://github.com/DOI-USGS/usgscsm/blob/main/include/usgscsm/Distortion.h>`_.

+In latest ASP builds, the Pinhole model with no distortion or with radial-tangential (tsai) distortion operates as the CSM frame camera model with the same distortion model and values, which can be verified with ``cam_test`` (:numref:`cam_test`).

+In the CSM .json model state files (:numref:`csm_state`), the transverse and radial-tangential distortion models have ``m_distortionType`` set to the values of 1 and 7, respectively, with ``m_opticalDistCoeffs`` having the distortion parameters.

 ASP's ``cam_gen`` program (:numref:`cam_gen_frame`) can find the best-fit CSM frame camera model with the OpenCV radial-tangential distortion and with the transverse (3rd degree polynomial) distortion model.
-Then bundle adjustment can be used to refine the intrinsic and extrinsic camera parameters (:numref:`ba_frame_linescan`).
+Then bundle adjustment can be employed to refine the intrinsic and extrinsic camera parameters (:numref:`ba_frame_linescan`).

 The ``sat_sim`` program (:numref:`sat_sim`) can create CSM frame cameras